carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 fn Bar.Baz.Wiz() { ... }
 ```

+Regarding short names, there is agreement that brevity of code is useful.
+If
+this alternative were adopted, it may encourage avoidance of the namespace
+feature due to the resulting length of declarations, which would yield desirable
+short names for library callers.
+However, larger libraries and packages are more
+likely to run into issues with name collisions on internal names if everything
+is in the same namespace, and this alternative would make it more verbose to
+write code that avoids name collisions.

 Advantages:

+-   Encourages short names.
 -   Reduces complexity of the `package` keyword.
 -   Provides a single mechanism for declaring namespaces in a package.
     -   Eliminates the file-level namespace context, leaving only the package.